FlukeFan/ZipDeploy/readme.md

 ZipDeploy
 =========

-Deploy updates to a running Asp.Net Core application by uploading a zip file.
+Deploy updates to a running Asp.Net Core IIS application by uploading a zip file.

 Building
 ========